-As of April 4, 2014, the Company had \$3.5 million of outstanding notes assumed in the Mindspeed Acquisition, which accrue interest at a rate of 6.5% per annum.
-The notes are payable at \$4.5 million upon demand by the holder at any time and, if not paid earlier, become due in June 2017.
+As of July 4, 2014, the Company had an outstanding note payable to a financial institution, which was assumed in the Mindspeed Acquisition and accrues interest at a rate of 6.5% per annum.
+The note is payable at \$4.5 million upon demand by the holder at any time and, if not paid earlier, becomes due in June 2017.
+This note payable amount of \$4.5 million is included in the current portion of long-term debt in the accompanying condensed consolidated balance sheet as of July 4, 2014.